Weak Faddeev-Takhtajan-Volkov algebras; Lattice $W_n$ algebras: Weak Faddeev-Takhtajan-Volkov algebras

-This result are weaker than Faddeev-Takhtajan-Volkov algebra which has mentioned in \cite{r2} and if we continue this for $sl_3$, then we will have again a weak version of what that has mentioned in \cite{r2}.
+This result is weaker than the Faddeev-Takhtajan-Volkov algebra which has been mentioned in \cite{2} and if we continue this for $sl_3$, then we will have again a weaker version of what which has been mentioned in \cite{2}.